Abhaykathania/MiniProject/README.md

 # MiniProject
-this repo contains code for mini projects which is displaying the historical monuments of India
+This repo contains code for mini projects which is displaying the historical monuments of India